ricohapi/media-storage-rest/media.md

 <a name="GetMediaList"></a>
 ## GET /media

-Fetching the index of all uploaded media data.
+Returns the index of all uploaded media data and returns in a list.

 The index is ordered by the uploaded datetime.